iiradia/PackRanks/README.md

 #### Test
 * Throughout the <a target="_blank" href="http://www.packranks.com">PackRanks</a> development process, we utilized strong database quality assurance methodologies as well as end-to-end testing.
-* We implemented a <strong>diabolical testing strategy</strong> that involved coverage of all test cases and endpoints so that we could diagnose exactly where any bugs are coming from.
+* We implemented a <strong>diabolical testing strategy</strong> that involved coverage of all test cases and endpoints so that we could diagnose exactly where any bugs were coming from.
-* With the current release of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, we are using a <strong>crowdsourced</strong> approach to focus our attention on crucial features that most impact the user experience.
+* With the current release of <strong>PackRanks</strong>, we are using a <strong>crowdsourced</strong> approach to focus our attention on crucial features that most impact the user experience.

 #### Iterate
 * In future iterations of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, we aim to gather as much <strong>feedback</strong> from the community as possible and integrate the NC State community's ideas with the next version of our product.
 * We have created an exhaustive <strong>Continuous Integration & Delivery (CI/CD)</strong> plan for subsequent releases of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, to ensure a streamlined and convenient process for both the development team and the users.

 ### Solution
-We built <a target="_blank" href="http://packranks.com/login">PackRanks</a>, a web app that allows students to find and plan their courses for the upcoming semester, combining a comprehensive course search with a meticulous email notification service to provide up-to-date and accurate information in a convenient and practical manner.
+We built <strong>PackRanks</strong>, a web app that allows students to find and plan their courses for the upcoming semester, combining a comprehensive course search with a meticulous email notification service to provide up-to-date and accurate information in a <strong>convenient</strong> and <strong>practical</strong> manner.

 <a target="_blank" href="http://www.packranks.com">PackRanks</a> aims to help students feel more informed and confident when choosing courses, while simultaneously aggregating an abundance of resources into a concise presentation.